Why the Alt-Right’s Most Famous Woman Disappeared

 Southern finished on set and ordered an Uber to the airport for her flight home to Toronto.
 Partway through the ride, her phone rang.
 It was McInnes.
 Southern listened to him closely for a few seconds.

 “We shouldn’t be talking about this at all,” she said, laughing uncomfortably.
 Then her face tightened.
 “See, the thing is, because my moral compass tells me you have a wife and kids, it’s not even in my realm of consideration.”
-McInnes, according to Southern, had just reiterated an offer he’d made the night before, when she’d been out with him and a group of other far-right friends: “You know you want to fuck me, I’m your childhood hero.”
+McInnes, according to Southern, had just reiterated an offer he’d made the night before, when she’d been out with him and a group of other far-right friends: “You know you want to fuck me; I’m your childhood hero.”

 (When reached for comment, McInnes stated, “As a married man, I have never sexually propositioned Lauren Southern or any other woman.”)